Kelvin Davis (politician): Minister for Māori–Crown Relations: Te Arawhiti

+Minister of Corrections

+As Minister of Corrections, Davis has stressed the need to address the high rates of incarceration of Māori people.
+In August 2018, he called for a change to "a level of imprisonment that is simply devastating our Māori whānau and communities".
+By the end of Davis' term in office, the prison population overall had reduced from 213 people per 100,000 in 2018, near the highest in the OECD, to 149 per 100,000.
+Two of the policies advanced to achieve this were supporting defendants to be bailed, rather than held in prison on remand, and enabling prisoners to access a parole readiness scheme earlier in their sentence.
+However, Davis was accused by his National Party counterpart Mark Mitchell of focusing on emptying prisons rather than reducing crime.

 During the Waikeria Prison riots that occurred between 29 December 2020 and 3 January 2021, Davis declined to issue public statements on the grounds that doing so would encourage other prisoners to take similar action and that he wanted to leave the response to experts.
-The Corrections Minister's silence during the five-day standoff drew criticism from the National Party's Corrections spokesperson Simeon Brown and Māori Party co-leader Rawiri Waititi, with the former criticising Davis' alleged lack of leadership and the latter saying that the prisoners were protesting their right to basic needs such as clean water, insufficient clothing, and washing facilities.
+The Corrections Minister's silence during the five-day standoff drew criticism from the National Party's corrections spokesperson Simeon Brown and Māori Party co-leader Rawiri Waititi, with the former criticising Davis' alleged lack of leadership and the latter saying that the prisoners were protesting their right to basic needs such as clean water, insufficient clothing, and washing facilities.
 Following the prisoners' negotiated surrender on 3 January, Davis disputed the prisoners' claims that the unrest had been sparked by inhumane and unhygienic conditions at the prison.
 He also said that "[the men] damaged property worth hundreds of thousands of dollars, and they put their own lives and the health and safety of staff and other prisoners at risk."
+An investigation into the prison riots was conducted by chief ombudsman Peter Boshier.
+The report recommended the Department of Corrections urgently address workplace culture and leadership issues; Davis said some of the comments in the report was unfair because that work was already underway.